nleaf/nleaf.github.io/_resources/2017-05-15-manufacturing-nonnis-foods.md

     headline: The Challenge
-    description: As a national company with a small IT team, Nonni’s needed a hosting provider that it could trust and rely on so it could stay focused on the important, big picture tasks associated with expanding the business while maintaining its reputation for high-quality, premium cookie products.
+    description: As a national company with a small IT team, Nonni’s needed a hosting provider that it could trust and rely on so it could stay focused on the important, big-picture tasks associated with expanding the business while maintaining its reputation for high-quality, premium cookie products.
   - align-left: true
     icon: "/uploads/exp-results-icon.svg"
     background: "/uploads/exp_case_study_solution.jpg"
     headline: The Solution
-    description: Expedient's 100% uptime service level agreement gives Nonni's IT staff the peace of mind and agility to focus on bettering business processes and empowering the greater Nonni's organization to deliver the right product at the right time and the right price point.
+    description: Expedient's 100% uptime service level agreement gives Nonni's IT staff the peace of mind and agility to focus on improving business processes and empowering the greater Nonni's organization to deliver the right product at the right time at the right price point.
 - template: recent-posts
   block: recentposts
 - template: newsletter